 Excess Funds Disbursement

-- For students on Direct Deposit: Excess for fall will be released to our bank on Friday, August 30, 2013.
+- For students on Direct Deposit: Excess for spring will be released to our bank on Friday, January 31, 2014.
 (This is the date we release the file to our bank.
-It may take an additional business days for your bank to post the funds to your account)
+It may take an additional business days for your bank to post the funds to your account).

-- For students receiving a check: Excess for fall will be mailed to your address on Tuesday, September 3, 2013.
+- For students receiving a check: Excess for spring will be mailed to your address on Monday, February 3, 2014.
 (For students living on campus, checks will be placed in the student's VSU mail box.
 Otherwise, the checks are mailed to the current address on record in Banner.)

 Excess is the term we use to refer to remaining money left over on a student account after all charges to the account have been paid.

 After all funds are posted to student accounts and student attendance is verified by faculty, any remaining Excess is remitted to the student by one of the following methods:

 - Direct Deposit.
 For more information, please visit the following page: Direct Deposit of Excess Funds.

 - FLEX account transfer by the student through Banner Web

 - Check mailed via USPS.
 The mailing date for each semester is published on the Bursary calendar or in the Registration Guide located on the Banner Registration website.
 Excess checks are payable to the student and mailed to a local address if one is available.
 If your excess check has been mailed but you have not received it, it may be necessary to complete a stop payment request.
 Ten days must pass from the day the excess refund check was mailed before a stop payment request can be made.
 Come to the Bursary with your student ID and fill out a stop payment form OR if you are out of town, mail/fax a request.
 Be sure to include your name, your student ID number, address, phone number and your signature.